Why men want women to own land

 Shankuben may be mistaken about her age, but she is not wrong about her workload.

 Shankuben’s family comprises her, her husband Ramabhai, his aged parents and her two sons.
-They own six cows and cultivate five bighas of land – a bigha is roughly equal to a third of an acre – in Vadnagar, a village in Gujarat’s Patan district.
+They own six cows and cultivate five bighas of land – a bigha is roughly a fourth of an acre – in Vadnagar, a village in Gujarat’s Patan district.
 It is a portion of the ancestral land that her husband’s grandfather used to own.

 In the Maldhari or pastoral community to which they belong, the man takes the family’s cattle out for grazing.
 The woman does almost everything else.